-Living in Thailand it is summer every day, with temperatures in Central Thailand around 30°C (86°F) all year long and getting up as high as the low 40°C (104°F) degrees centigrade in our summer.
+Honey Mango Lemonade is the perfect partner if you are living in Thailand where it is summer every day.
+Temperatures in Central Thailand around 30°C (86°F) all year long and getting up as high as the low 40°C (104°F) degrees centigrade in our summer.

 When I wake up to the sun every morning it energizes me and brightens the mood but by 11 o'clock it is often so hot that it is not only the plants that start wilting!

 Links disclosure: We want you to know that we only recommend products and services we believe to offer you great value either through our thorough research or that we have personally purchased.
 Various affiliate links are used in this site where, without cost to you, we may receive a commission if you make a purchase.

 What is needed is a long ice-cold drink!